tiqi-group/ionpulse-sequence-visualiser/README.md

 - Setup the environment with `npm install` in the repo
 - Change the settings.json file such that the IP address and port match the one from your Library.
-  The file gets created in the install step.
+  The file gets created during the install step.
+- `npm build` to build the static content
-- Use `npm start` to run the visualiser
+- `npm run serve` to start a webserver that exposes the library visualiser.
   By default, you can access it via

 ```